This post contains affiliate links.

 Nearest spectator entrances

-The closest entrance for spectators is Gate 10, this is directly behind Stowe corner on the outside of the circuit.
+The closest entrance for spectators is the Stowe entrance, directly behind the Landostand.

-See our other post on Silverstone’s spectator entrance gates for more details and a map of their locations.
+See my other post on Silverstone’s spectator entrance gates for more details and a map of their locations.

 Other Silverstone Grandstands